Free information geometry and the model theory of noncommutative stochastic processes: Introduction

 There are several important ingredients for this geodesic concavity theorem: \begin{enumerate}[(1)] \item We prove an analog of Monge--Kantorovich duality for the space of chronological types in Theorem \ref{thm: MK duality}, in much the same way as \cite[Theorem 1.1]{JekelTypeCoupling}. \item We prove an infinitesimal change of variables for free entropy in Theorem \ref{thm: infinitesimal change of variables} (analogous to \eqref{eq: classical change of variables}) which works in general for chronologically definable predicates with limited regularity. \item Similar to \cite[Lemma 4.9]{Jekel2025InfoGeom}, we prove that there exist random matrix models $\mathbf{X}_0^{(n)}$ and $\mathbf{X}_1^{(n)}$ for $\mathbf{x}_0$ and $\mathbf{x}_1$, such that $\mathbf{X}_0^{(n)}$ and $\mathbf{X}_1^{(n)}$ form a classical optimal coupling and also the normalized classical entropy of $\mathbf{X}_0^{(n)}$ approximates $\chi_{\chron}^{\cU}(\mathbf{x}_0)$; see Theorem \ref{thm: optimal coupling lifts}.
 This result also heavily relies on the Monge--Kantorovich duality in item (1). \end{enumerate} The ingredients (1) and (2) are in fact sufficient to obtain concavity in the interior of the geodesic.
 For $0 < s < t < 1$, we express convex functions associated to $\mathbf{x}_s$ and $\mathbf{x}_t$ in the Monge--Kantorovich duality using Legendre transforms and inf-convolutions, show that the infinitesimal change of variables for entropy can be applied to them, and give bounds for the Laplacian of the inf-convolution in terms of that of the original function.
 The behavior at the endpoints of the geodesic requires special attention, and this is handled using item (3) in the same way as in \cite[Lemma 4.10]{Jekel2025InfoGeom}.

-Item (3) is also the key ingredient for proving the evolution variational inequality (EVI), which is a metric version of the statement that the heat evolution gives the Wasserstein gradient flow of entropy (see \cite{AGS2008gradient,MurSav2020gradient}).
+Item (3) is also the key ingredient for proving the evolution variational inequality (EVI), which is a metric version of the statement that the heat evolution gives the Wasserstein gradient flow of entropy (see \cite{AGS2008gradient,MurSav2020gradient}; similar inequalities also played a key role in the study of quantum Wasserstein gradient flow by Carlen and Maas in \cite[\S 8]{CarlenMaas2017gradient}).
 Recall that the sign convention here is that $\chi_{\chron}^{\cU}$ should be geodesically \emph{concave} and we consider the \emph{upward} gradient flow.
 The version of the EVI that we use here is the second integral characterization EVI$_0$'' from \cite[Theorem 3.3]{MurSav2020gradient} with $\lambda = 0$, applied to $-\chi_{\chron}^{\cU}$.
 The factor of $1/2$ on the left-hand side is because we express the heat semigroup in terms of Brownian motion, which puts a factor of $1/2$ in front of the Laplacian in the heat equation.

 \begin{introthm}[Evolution variational inequality; see {Theorem \ref{thm: EVI}}] Let $\nu_0$ be the chronological type of some $m$-tuple $\mathbf{x}_0$ in $\cQ^m$ and let $\nu_t$ be the chronological type of $\mathbf{x}_0 + \mathbf{z}_t$ where $\mathbf{z}_t$ is the Brownian motion in $\cQ$.
 Let $\sigma$ be another chronological type.
 Then we have the evolution variational inequality